-The ruru / morepork is the most common native forest bird species present in Wellington City that has not yet been detected during these five-minute bird counts, owing to its nocturnal habits and the fact that these counts are carried out during daylight hours.
-They have been reported on 540 occasions in Wellington City by citizen scientists since 2011.
-These records suggest that ruru / moreporks are relatively common and widespread in both native forest and suburban habitats throughout the city (Figure 3.2.32).
+The ruru / morepork is the most common and conspicuous native forest bird species present in Wellington City that has not yet been detected during these five-minute bird counts, owing to its nocturnal habits and the fact that these counts are carried out during daylight hours.
+They have been reported on 894 occasions in Wellington City by citizen scientists since 2011.
+These records suggest that ruru / moreporks are relatively widespread in Wellington City but are largely restricted to the larger forested reserves forming Wellington's 'green belt' including Zealandia, and to the eastern parts of Miramar Peninsula (Figure 3.2.32).

-Figure 3.2.30: Distribution of miromiro / tomtits in Wellington City between 2011 and 2021.
-Orange circles represent miromiro / tomtit detections at five-minute bird count stations, with the size of the circle corresponding to the mean annual number of miromiro / tomtits detected per station between 2011 and 2020.
-Yellow and green circles represent miromiro / tomtit observations reported by local citizen scientists via eBird or the New Zealand Bird Atlas between 2011 and 2021.
+Figure 3.2.31: Distribution of koekoeā / long-tailed cuckoos in Wellington City between 2011 and 2022.
+Orange circles represent koekoeā / long-tailed cuckoo non-detections at five-minute bird count stations between 2011 and 2021.
+Yellow and green circles represent koekoeā / long-tailed cuckoo observations reported by local citizen scientists via eBird or the New Zealand Bird Atlas between 2011 and 2022.

-Figure 3.2.32: Distribution of ruru / moreporks in Wellington City between 2011 and 2021.
-Orange circles represent ruru / morepork non-detections at five-minute bird count stations between 2011 and 2020.
-Yellow, green and blue circles represent ruru / morepork observations reported by local citizen scientists via eBird, the New Zealand Bird Atlas or iNaturalist between 2011 and 2021.
+Figure 3.2.32: Distribution of ruru / moreporks in Wellington City between 2011 and 2022.
+Orange circles represent ruru / morepork non-detections at five-minute bird count stations between 2011 and 2021.
+Yellow, green and blue circles represent ruru / morepork observations reported by local citizen scientists via eBird, the New Zealand Bird Atlas or iNaturalist between 2011 and 2022.

-3.2.18 Tititipounamu / Rifleman (Acanthisitta chloris)
+3.2.19 Tītitipounamu / Rifleman (Acanthisitta chloris)